TheOdinProject/curriculum/ruby/basic_ruby/debugging.md

 1. Open `main.rb` and put a breakpoint on method call (if there isn't already), press <kbd>F5</kbd> to start debugging.
 1. Keep Stepping Into till you hit the user input line (`Step Into` one more time if you see still yellow background on the gets.chomp line), open `Terminal` (if it's not opened already) using <kbd>Ctrl</kbd> + <kbd>`</kbd> and enter any input inside the "Ruby Debug Terminal".
-1. You can now debug while giving user input in between, keep stepping into till you reach the `if` condition, `Step Into` one time and notice the flow.
-It passed the condition and went inside if condition and in local variables we see that `input` variable got assigned the value of `password` variable, instead of comparing it with that value.
+1. You can now debug while giving user input in between.
+Keep stepping into until you reach the `if` condition. `Step Into` one more time and notice the flow.
+It passed the condition and went the true/truthy branch of the `if` statement.
+In the local variables we see that instead of having compared the values of the `input` and `password` variables, the `input` variable got assigned the value of the `password` variable.
 Can you guess the fix?
 Drop your answer in [TOP Discord's #ruby-rails-general channel](https://discord.com/channels/505093832157691914/690591236922409012).

 #### Step 7: Debug some more code

-1. Open `main.rb` and comment out `start_password_input` method call and add `start_day_name_input` at end of file :
+1. Open `main.rb` and comment out `start_password_input` method call.
+Add `start_day_name_input` at end of file :

    ```ruby
    # start_password_input